Culture and recreation in Cardiff: Shopping

-Cardiff is one of the top ten retail destinations in the UK, with three main shopping arcades; St. David's Centre, Queens Arcade and the Capitol Centre.
-The current expansion of St. David's Centre as part of the St. David's 2 project is allowing a huge piece of land between The Hayes and Charles Street to be demolished and redeveloped, bringing around 200 shops, flats and a John Lewis department store to the city.
+In 2007 Cardiff was listed as one of the top ten retail destinations in the UK, with three main shopping arcades; St. David's Centre, Queens Arcade and the Capitol Centre.
+The expansion of St. David's Centre as part of the St. David's 2 project allowed a huge piece of land between The Hayes and Charles Street to be demolished and redeveloped, bringing around 200 shops, flats and a John Lewis department store to the city.
 As well as these modern shopping arcades, the city is also home to many Victorian shopping centres, such as High Street Arcade, Castle Arcade, Wyndham Arcade, Royal Arcade and Morgan Arcade.

 Queen Street is home to the main chain stores such as Topshop, Topman, Boots, Gap, Dorothy Perkins, Primark, and Zara to name a few.
-St. Mary Street is home to Wales' oldest and largest department store, Howells, together with smaller independent stores.
-Also of note is the Hayes, home to Spillers Records, the world's oldest record shop.
+St. Mary Street was home to Wales' oldest and largest department store, Howells, until it closed in 2023.
+Also of note is Spillers Records, the world's oldest record shop.

 Cardiff has a number of markets, including the vast Victorian indoor Cardiff Central Market and the newly established Riverside Community Market, which specialises in locally produced organic produce.
 Several out-of-town retail parks exist, such as Newport Road, Culverhouse Cross, Cardiff Gate and Cardiff Bay.

-There have been a number of issues relating to city centre shopping, most recently the cost of parking in the city centre and the experimental banning of private cars on St. Mary's Street.
-Both have been heavily criticised by some sectors of the media, public and retailers.
+There have been a number of issues relating to city centre shopping, including the cost of parking in the city centre and the banning of private cars on St Mary Street.
+Both have been criticised by some sectors of the media, public and retailers.